The Jordaan Quarter lies just outside the three canal rings of Amsterdam, along the Prinsengracht canal.

 Filling in of the Amsterdam canals

-To further end the spreading of disease by rats living of the waste in the canals and the terrible smell, the Amsterdam council decided to fill in many of the Amsterdam canals.
+To further end the spreading of disease by rats living of the waste in the canals and the terrible smell, the Amsterdam council decided to fill in many of the Amsterdam canals in the Jordaan.

 In Jordaan, the Goudsbloemgracht (gracht means canal in Dutch) became Willemstraat, the Anjeliersstraat became the Westerstraat.